ArttuKuikka/Y2Sharp/README.md

 4. quality. for music the quality should allways be 128 but videos can be downloaded at any of youtubes default resulutions.

-If you are having problems please open a new issue or message me in discord Arttu#6180
+If you are having problems please open a new issue or message me in discord @arttukk